The Geography Program

 A focus on the physical and social processes that shape the natural environmental and affect human life.
 Includes course work in landforms, climatology, human-environment relationships and regional geographies.

 All geography majors acquire spatial thinking skills by studying research methods appropriate for their area of emphasis.
-These include: geographic information systems (GIS), cartography, remote sensing, field methods, and qualitative methods.
+These include: geographic information systems (GIS), cartography, remote sensing, field methods, quantitative, and qualitative methods.
 Majors are also encouraged to engage in internships, study abroad programs, and undergraduate research.

 The facilities for geographic studies at Mary Washington include well-equipped laboratories for the study and practice of physical geography, GIS, cartography, and remote sensing.
 The department hosts a chapter of Gamma Theta Upsilon, the International Geography Honorary Society.